sedonaprice/deprojected_sersic_models/docs/index.rst

-The `sersic_profile_mass_VC` package contains code to calculate various profiles for deprojected, flattened (or prolate!)
-Sersic mass distributions.
+The `sersic_profile_mass_VC` package contains code to calculate various profiles for deprojected, flattened (and also prolate) Sersic mass distributions.

 As these calculations require numerical integration, it is also possible to reload pre-computed profiles from tables and interpolate as needed.